HEP-KBFI/tth-nanoAOD-tools/README.md

 1. Module for computing MET systematic uncertainties ([pull request](https://github.com/cms-nanoAOD/nanoAOD-tools/pull/24) currently open);
 1. ECAL variables (eleDEta, eleDPhi) missing (but it might be the case that they'll be replaced with a single bit flag indicating whether a given lepton passes the ECAL cuts or not);
-1. Fallback tau ID variables idCI3hit and isoCI3hit missing
+1. Fallback tau ID variables idCI3hit and isoCI3hit (and their respective raw values) missing
 1. tH event weights lheWeightSM missing

 The rest of the branches used in the [tth-htt analysis](https://github.com/HEP-KBFI/tth-htt/tree/nanoAOD) need to be renamed where necessary, or recomputed (such as JECDown, JECUp, miniIsoCharged and miniIsoNeutral; we don't do this computation here as we would need to loop over the events again because it is not possible to read the variables that are created within the event loop).